 What does it look like?

-Short-eared owls measure approximately 34 to 43 centimetres in height, with a wingspan double that.
-Mottled brown with pale chests and thin streaks, they’re identified by the large buff wing patch on their outer wing, visible in flight, and the small feather tufts on their heads that look like ears.
+Short-eared owls are medium-sized with distinct black-rimmed yellow eyes and a pale facial disk.
+Mottled brown with pale chests and thin streaks, they’re identified by the large buff wing patch on their outer wing, which is visible in flight.
+They have small feather tufts on their heads that look like ears, but they are often not visible.
 Male and female short-eared owls are similar in appearance; however, females are slightly larger and darker.
-Its colouration acts as an excellent camouflage and is usually noticed only when it flies.
+Their colouration provides excellent camouflage and they are usually noticed only when in flight.

 Where is it found?

 The short-eared owl is widely distributed on a global scale and lives in habitats such as the Arctic tundra, grasslands, marshes, meadows, prairies and open woodlands.
-In much of Canada, you are most likely to spot this owl during the spring as it migrates north to breed from wintering areas in the United States and southern Ontario.
+In much of southern Canada, you are most likely to spot this owl during the spring as it migrates north to breed.
 Between late April and early June, females lay an average of four to seven eggs in ground nests, incubating for roughly 27 days while the male guards the nest and brings the female food.
-Although the bird breeds in all of Canada’s provinces and territories, the short-eared owl is most common in the prairie provinces and along the Arctic coast.
+During the breeding season, short-eared owls are most commonly found in the prairie provinces and Arctic.

 What do they eat?

-Unlike most nocturnal owls, the short-eared owl is diurnal, hunting during the day and at night, mostly at dawn or dusk.
-It flies over open areas a few feet above the ground to spot and pounce on its prey.
-The species' diet consists of small mammals and sometimes birds, depending on the species present.
+Unlike most owls, the short-eared owl is diurnal, hunting mostly at dawn or dusk.
+It flies over open areas a metre or so above the ground to spot and pounce on its prey.
+The species' diet consists of small mammals and sometimes birds.

 What is this species' conservation status?

-In Canada, the short-eared owl is identified as a species of special concern by the Government of Canada’s Committee on the Status of Wildlife in Canada (COSEWIC).
-The owl has suffered from a continuing population decline over the last 40 years, with a decrease of almost 20 percent in the last decade alone.
+In Canada, the short-eared owl is assessed as threatened by the Committee on the Status of Wildlife in Canada (COSEWIC).
+The owl has suffered with a decrease of almost 30 per cent in the last 10 to 12 years.
 Habitat loss and degradation on its wintering grounds and some breeding sites are a major threat to short-eared owl populations.

 What is NCC doing to protect habitat for this species?

-At the Nature Conservancy of Canada (NCC), we’re working hard to ensure this owl has habitat on which to thrive.
-NCC’s Missouri Coteau in Saskatchewan and the Gaspé Peninsula in Quebec are two examples of NCC conservation areas that provide nesting habitat for the short-eared owl.
+At the Nature Conservancy of Canada (NCC), we’re working hard to ensure this owl has habitat to thrive on.
+NCC’s Missouri Coteau in Saskatchewan, Marianne Girling Nature Reserve in Ontario and the Gaspé Peninsula in Quebec are three examples of NCC conservation areas that provide nesting habitat for short-eared owls.